happyuc-project/web3j/docs/source/smart_contracts.rst

 Any method calls that requires an underlying JSON-RPC call to take place will return a Future to avoid blocking.

-webuj also supports the generation of Java smart contract function wrappers directly from `Truffle's <http://truffleframework.com/>`_
+Webuj also supports the generation of Java smart contract function wrappers directly from `Truffle's <http://truffleframework.com/>`_
 `Contract Schema <https://github.com/trufflesuite/truffle-contract-schema>`_
 via the :doc:`command_line` utility.

 .. code-block:: bash

-   $ webuj truffle generate [--javaTypes|--solidityTypes] /path/to/<truffle-smart-contract-output>.json -o /path/to/src/main/java -p com.your.organisation.name
+   $ Webuj truffle generate [--javaTypes|--solidityTypes] /path/to/<truffle-smart-contract-output>.json -o /path/to/src/main/java -p com.your.organisation.name

 And this also can be invoked by calling the Java class:

 .. code-block:: bash

-   org.happyuc.webuj.codegen.TruffleJsonFunctionWrapperGenerator /path/to/<truffle-smart-contract-output>.json -o /path/to/src/main/java -p com.your.organisation.name
+   org.happyuc.Webuj.codegen.TruffleJsonFunctionWrapperGenerator /path/to/<truffle-smart-contract-output>.json -o /path/to/src/main/java -p com.your.organisation.name

 A wrapper generated this way ia "enhanced" to expose the per-network deployed address of the contract.
 These addresses are from the truffle deployment at the time the wrapper is generared.